This image, taken by the Advanced Moon Micro-Imager Experiment (AMIE) on board ESA's SMART-1 spacecraft

 The valley between these two peaks is fairly well known because NASA astronauts David R. Scott and James B. Irwin landed there during the Apollo 15 mission in 1971.
 The landing site is near the upper right part of the rille (26.1° North and 3.9° East) on a dark mare plain called Palus Putredinis (Marsh of Decay).

-The rille begins at the curved gash on the left side of this image, and is seen clearest in the rectangular, mare-floored valley in the centre of the image.
-It is over 120 kilometres long, and up to 1500 metres across and over 300 metres deep in places.
+The rille begins at the curved gash on the left side of this image, and is seen clearest in the rectangular, mare-floored valley in the center of the image.
+It is over 120 kilometers long, and up to 1500 meters across and over 300 meters deep in places.

 The rille formed nearly 3300 million years ago.
-In contrast, lava channels on Hawaii are usually under 10 kilometres long and are only 50-100 metres wide.
-The Hadley C crater next to the rille is about 5 kilometres in diameter.
+In contrast, lava channels on Hawaii are usually under 10 kilometers long and are only 50-100 meters wide.
+The Hadley C crater next to the rille is about 5 kilometers in diameter.

-Sinuous rilles are probably the most recognisable of small volcanic features on the Moon.
+Sinuous rilles are probably the most recognizable of small volcanic features on the Moon.
 Many partially resemble river valleys on Earth.
 However, the lunar rilles usually flow away from small pit structures.